 5 Bake for 13 to 15 minutes.
 Check the crust partway through cooking, and if it's puffed up, press it down gently with a spatula.
 When done, the top of the crust should feel dry, but the color will still be pale (not golden).
 Tip: This step is called par-baking, because you are partially baking the crust.

 6 Make the blueberry filling and top with crumbs: In a mixing bowl, toss the blueberries with the sugar, cornstarch, lemon juice, and zest together to coat.
 Spread the berries over the par-baked crust.

 Remove the remaining crumb mixture from the fridge and crumble.
 Crumble it with your fingers and sprinkled over the blueberry filling.

-7 Bake the crumb bars: Bake for 45 minutes, or until the blueberries are bubbling and the crumb topping is golden.
+7 Bake the crumb bars: Bake for 40 to 45 minutes, or until the blueberries are bubbling and the crumb topping is golden.
 Remove the bars from the oven and transfer to a cooling rack.
-Cool completely in the pan before cutting, at least 2 hours, before lifting from the pan using the parchment and cutting into squares.
+Cool completely in the pan, at least 2 hours, before lifting from the pan using the parchment and cutting into squares.

 Once cooled and sliced, the bars can be transferred to an airtight container and kept at room temperature for about a week.